IkigaiSense/vita-hw/README.md

 # Vita board

-Notes about the build of Vita board.
+Notes about the process of building Vita board.

+- [ ] first prototype assembly
+  - [x] BLE module soldering OK
+  - [x] UF2 bootloader tested OK
+  - [ ] Accelerometer soldered
+  - [ ] Accelerometer tested
+  - [ ] CircuitPython is built and loaded
+  - [ ] daughter board assembly
+- [ ] what to change for the second prototype

 ## Vita Hardware